 The show will go on if at all possible.
 Northern Sky staff will wait to decide on cancelling a show until show time, or even a bit after if the weather appears to be passing.
 If the show is less than half over when called off, you will have the option of either a refund application (to be mailed to our office) or a rain check ticket, which is good for any future Northern Sky performance without expiration.
 Otherwise guests will be issued rain check tickets only.
 If you choose not to attend and the show goes on as scheduled, there are no refunds.

 Is there anything else that I might need to know about Northern Sky Theater shows?

 We do offer refreshments for sale at all our summer shows.
 Inside the amphitheater, you can enjoy your munchies while the performance is happening.
 You can bring drinks and food with you or purchase them at the Concession Booth.
-However, alcoholic beverages are not allowed in or around the amphitheater, and we ask that you please be mindful of noise, unwrapping all items before the performance begins.
+However, alcoholic beverages are not allowed in or around the amphitheater.
+Also, we ask that you please be mindful of noise, unwrapping all items before the performance begins.